-This month, the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact (HCE) Coalition adds eight new awards to its portfolio of research projects.
+This month, the Health Campaign Effectiveness (HCE) Coalition adds eight new awards to its portfolio of research projects.
 Over the next six months, the recipients, who are based in six countries across South Asia, Sub-Saharan Africa, and South America, will each develop a case study on the collaborative planning, pre-implementation, and negotiation phases of integrated health campaigns.

 “We are thrilled to expand our research portfolio with these projects,” said Dr. Kristin Saarlas, Director for the Health Campaign Effectiveness Coalition.
 “Our hope is that these teams will work collaboratively to surface promising practices that can be applied to future campaign planning.”